Building a Workflow

 When you select the New Workflow icon or edit an existing workflow from the main application screen, the Workflow Builder window will open.
 For new workflows, the initial “canvas” will be blank, with the default view opting to “Hide” grid lines.

-The left side of the (canvas) window contains noASde palettes**.** Click on the pushpin to keep a node palette open.
-The node palettes are divided into *Collection Points, Processes, and Distribution Points*.
-In addition, you can add *Favorites Groups* of your own with predefined nodes.
+The left side of the (canvas) window contains node palettes.
+Click on the pushpin to keep a node palette open.
+The node palettes are divided into Collect, Process, and Distribute groups.
+In addition, you can add nodes to a My Favorites group for easy selection.

 Note: When the Workflow Builder is open, the Dispatcher Phoenix functions are unavailable.
 To work with other workflows (Run, Pause, Stop, etc.) the Workflow Builder must be closed.

 Create a Workflow

 Nodes are either dropped on the canvas, or you can drag the node to the size you want.
 The following illustration displays three nodes dropped on the canvas (on the left) versus dragged to size (on the right):

 In preparation for creating your first workflow, you may want to create two folders on your desktop: one as Input and one as Output.
 Put some image files in the Input folder, with extensions such as .JPG, .TIF, and .PDF.